 Types of Rosemary

 Basically, there are two types of rosemary, and all the varieties fall between them.
 There are shrub-like upright varieties that can grow up to 5-6 feet tall, and then there are prostrate varieties that are low growing and spread around, they usually don’t rise above one foot tall.

 In containers, you can grow any type of rosemary variety.
 Low growing, trailing cultivars in large hanging baskets or as a groundcover and those bush-like, taller ones in medium to big sized pots.
 Apart from the ornamental purposes, if your main motive is flavor, upright varieties are better.

 Semi-upright rosemary varieties that don’t grow above 2-3 feet tall are easy to manage.
 However, that doesn’t mean you can’t plant tall cultivars.
 You can easily keep them at the desired height by regular trimming.

 A few of our Favorite Rosemary Varieties:

-You’ll also need to look out for cold hardy rosemary types as this herb prefers a warm Mediterranean climate.
-Two best varieties are “Arp” and “Hill Hardy.”
+You’ll also need to look out for cold-hardy rosemary types as this herb prefers a warm Mediterranean climate.
+The two best varieties are “Arp” and “Hill Hardy.”

 Joyce de Baggio: Also known as golden rosemary, it’s compact and small.
 The leaf color changes to a beautiful bright yellow shade with the season.